“Ever Alot“

 The “Ever Alot“ is the first container ship with a slot capacity of over 24,000 TEU.

-Hamburg sees continuous growth in the number of calls by containerships with a capacity of 10,000 TEU and more, the ultra-large containerships (ULCS).
-In 2023 511 ULCSs tied up in Hamburg.
-Terminal operators have long since adapted to this trend and extended their facilities accordingly.
+The growth in the number of container ships with a capacity of 10,000 TEU and above – known as ultra-large container ships (ULCS) – continues unabated in Hamburg.
+In 2024, 386 ULCS docked in Hamburg.
+Terminal operators have been adapting to this trend for years and are expanding their facilities accordingly.

 Very large ships deployed in intercontinental deep sea services usually only call in ports able to offer adequate cargo volumes.
 Ports generating limited cargo volumes or those away from the main routes are usually served by feeders.
 Smaller containerships are used for these that are suitable for the respective trades with capacities of between 300 and 1,800 TEU.